 Games and play in general are not just an acquired taste either, but something that we’re “wired” to enjoy, so to speak.
 It can be found in nature too, in all kinds of animals, including primates that are genetically extremely close to the homo sapiens.

-The Dutch historian and anthropologist Johan Huizinga (1872 – 1945), even went as far as calling our species “homo ludens” (“the playing man”), and suggesting that play is essential part to the generation of human culture.
+The Dutch historian and anthropologist Johan Huizinga (1872 – 1945), even went as far as calling our species “homo ludens” (“the playing man”), and suggesting that play is an essential part to the generation of human culture.

 There are several scientific theories that explain why playing games is important in nature.
 The “play as preparation” theory is based on the observation that play in animals often mimics adult themes of survival.
 Consider, too, how the initial set of Olympic sports were all based on skills essential in the ancient battle (running, throwing spears, wrestling, chariot racing, long jump, archery, etc.).